Blink-182 (album): Promotion and singles

 The band picked "Feeling This" as the first single because it was representative of the transition the band had undergone since Take Off Your Pants and Jacket.
 A slightly different version of the song had been released previously as part of the soundtrack for the video game Madden NFL 2004 under the erroneous title "Action".
 Barker explained in an interview that "'Action' just sounded kind of dorky to us.
 Like we would always call it 'Feeling This' and then someone at our label, I think, like wrote it as 'Action' one time and sent out singles to people.
 And it was always supposed to be 'Feeling This'."
 The video for "Feeling This" was recorded shortly before the release of the album in October 2003.
 The track peaked high at number 2 on the Billboard Modern Rock Tracks chart, hovering at that position for three weeks.
 "I Miss You" was commissioned as the record's second single in December 2003 when the band recorded a music video for it.
 "I Miss You" became arguably the most successful single from the album, becoming Blink-182's second number one hit on the Billboard Modern Rock Tracks chart during the week of April 3, 2004, until dethroned by Hoobastank's "The Reason" two weeks later.

 Despite briefly considering "Easy Target" to be released as the album's third single, "Down" was released instead.
 The video for "Down", which features real-life ex-gang members, made its television premiere in June 2004.
 The single was a mixed success, peaking at number 10 on the Billboard Modern Rock Tracks chart during the week of July 31, 2004, but quickly falling off afterward.
 "Always" was announced as the fourth and final single from Blink-182 in August 2004.
 "It's gonna change people's lives and might actually change the world forever", DeLonge jokingly predicted.
 After deciding on the video concept, the clip was recorded and released in November 2004 and continued success all the way into January 2005.
 A fifth single from the album ("All of This") was discussed; however, plans were dropped following the band's declaration of an 'indefinite hiatus' in February 2005.
 In response to the idea of "All of This" becoming a possible single, DeLonge joked "We would love it because it's a bad-ass song, and The Cure's Robert Smith sings on it, and that makes us cooler than everybody else."
-However, on April 18, 2020, Hoppus explained that the song was never intended to be a single, answering a fan during a Twitch stream session.